5 Ways to beat the Monday Blues

 Use your weekend to set yourself up for the best week that you can possibly have.
 This can be achieved in a multitude of ways such as;

-- Creating a to-do list for Monday morning.
-Try not to overload this list and just think of key things that you must look after in the morning.
-Even writing simple things such as “clear your e-mails” can reduce your stress level.
+Create a to-do list for Monday morning when you leave the office on Friday.
+Try not to overload this list and just think of key things that you must look after when you come back in from the weekend such as “clear your e-mails”.
+This can lead to reduced stress level.

-- Pick out your outfit in advance.
-By preparing what you are going to wear before Monday morning, you are eliminating a stressful factor.
-Also, make sure you wear something that makes you feel good!
+Pick your outfit out in advance.
+If you prepare what you are going to wear before Monday morning, you are eliminating a stressful factor.
+By wearing something that makes you feel good, you can take away a bit of the apprehension you feel towards a new week!

-- Make your favourite lunch so that you can look forward to it throughout the day.
-Before you know it, it will be lunch time and you will be happily tucking in.
+Make your favourite lunch so that you can look forward to it throughout the day.

 - Take care of yourself